-This template is perfect for running planning your next event.
+This template is perfect for planning & running your next event.

-This template is perfect for running planning your next event.
+This template is perfect for planning & running your next event.
 With dozens of deadlines and details to track, it’s easy for something to slip, putting your event at risk—especially if you’re managing your event checklist in several tools.
-While a detailed event planning spreadsheet can sometimes help, using an event planning templateset up in Notion maximizes your team’s productivity and clarity.
+While a detailed event planning spreadsheet can sometimes help, using an event planning template set up in Notion maximizes your team’s productivity and clarity.

 What you need before purchase

 After purchase, you’ll be able to view the template immediately.
 The template can be added to your Notion account by: